jasp-stats/jasp-desktop/Docs/development/git-guide.md

 The following guide will use the "Regression" module as a concrete example.
 Keyword `username` will be used as a placeholder for your username on GitHub.

+Note: Arguably the most important repository in `jasp-stats`, but also the one that you probably will not work with very often (if you are an R contributor or translator), is the `jasp-desktop` repository at [https://github.com/jasp-stats/jasp-desktop](https://github.com/jasp-stats/jasp-desktop).
+This repository holds the core code that is required to build the JASP application.
+Working with this repository requires additional steps, which are described in section Git submodules: `jasp-stats/jasp-desktop`.

 ## Setting up your repository

 These steps need to be done only once per module.
-Once everything it set up, you are ready to contribute to JASP!
+When everything it set up, you are ready to contribute to JASP!

 ### Fork the `jasp-stats` repository [(GitHub documentation)](https://docs.github.com/en/get-started/quickstart/fork-a-repo)